-• assists our board of directors in identifying individuals qualified to become members of our board of directors;

-- recommends candidates to our board of directors to fill vacancies on the board of directors and to stand for election by the stockholders at the annual meeting; - recommends committee assignments for directors to the full board of directors; - recommends a successor to the Company's Chief Executive Officer when a vacancy occurs; - periodically assesses the performance of our board of directors; - · reviews and recommends appropriate corporate governance policies and procedures to our board of directors; and - reviews and monitors our code of business conduct and ethics for senior executive and financial officers, and any other corporate governance policies and procedures we may have from time to time.
+- assists our board of directors in identifying individuals qualified to become members of our board of directors; - recommends candidates to our board of directors to fill vacancies on the board of directors and to stand for election by the stockholders at the annual meeting; - recommends committee assignments for directors to the full board of directors; - recommends a successor to the Company's Chief Executive Officer when a vacancy occurs; - periodically assesses the performance of our board of directors; - · reviews and recommends appropriate corporate governance policies and procedures to our board of directors; and - reviews and monitors our code of business conduct and ethics for senior executive and financial officers, and any other corporate governance policies and procedures we may have from time to time.

 Messrs.
-Niemann and Shaper currently serve as the members of our Nominating and Corporate Governance Committee, and Mr. Shaper serves as the chairman of the Nominating and Corporate Governance Committee.
-Effective July 1, 2013, Mr. Geib will also serve as a member of the Nominating and Corporation Governance Committee.
-Our board of directors has determined that each member of our Nominating and Corporate Governance Committee, including Mr. Geib, meets the independence standards established by the SEC for governance committees and is not an "interested person" for purposes of the 1940 Act.
+Geib, Niemann and Shaper currently serve as the members of our Nominating and Corporate Governance Committee, and Mr. Shaper serves as the chairman of the Nominating and Corporate Governance Committee.
+Our board of directors has determined that each member of our Nominating and Corporate Governance Committee meets the independence standards established by the SEC for governance committees and is not an "interested person" for purposes of the 1940 Act.

-Among the criteria the committee uses in evaluating the suitability of individual nominees for our board of directors (whether such nominations are made by management, a stockholder or otherwise), the committee considers each nominee's:
+When evaluating the suitability of individual nominees for our board of directors (whether such nominations are made by management, a stockholder or otherwise), the committee considers, among other things, each nominee's:

-- · personal and professional integrity, experience and skills; - · ability and willingness to devote the time and effort necessary to be an effective board member; and - · commitment to acting in our best interests and the best interests of our stockholders.
+- personal and professional integrity, experience and skills; - ability and willingness to devote the time and effort necessary to be an effective board member; and - commitment to acting in our best interests and the best interests of our stockholders.